wp-plugins/bulletproof-security/readme.txt

 * Base64 Decoder / Encoder...
 * <a href="http://www.ait-pro.com/aitpro-blog/3395/bulletproof-security-pro/bps-free-vs-bps-pro-feature-comparison/" title="BulletProof Security Features" rel="nofollow" target="_blank">View All BulletProof Security Pro Feature Details</a>

-= Is BulletProof Security Network / MU / Multisite Compatible? =
+= Is BulletProof Security Network / Multisite Compatible? =

 Yes.
-BulletProof Security contains AutoMagic buttons for Network / MU / Multisite websites.
-Both sub-directory and sub-domain Master .htaccess code is written / created for your specific Network / MU site.
-BulletProof Modes should only be Activated on the Primary site.
-All sub sites are virtual and there is no need to Activate BulletProof Modes on sub sites.
-This will actually screw up your Primary site.
-BPS allows only
-Super Admins to see the BPS menus in sub sites.
-BPS also works with Network / MU Domain Mapping.
+BulletProof Security contains AutoMagic buttons for Network / Multisite websites.
+Both sub-directory and sub-domain Master .htaccess code is written / created for your specific Network / Multisite site.
+BulletProof Modes should ONLY be Activated on the Primary site to automatically protect all sub sites.
+Sub sites are virtual.
+DO NOT Activate BulletProof Modes on sub sites.
+BPS allows only Super Admins to see the BPS menus in sub sites.
+BulletProof Security also works with Network / Multisite Domain Mapping.

+= Is BulletProof Security BuddyPress Compatible? =

+Yes.
+BulletProof Security works with all BuddyPress site types.

 = Is BulletProof Security Compatible with subdomain websites and subdirectory websites? =